khill42/OSC_IntroHPC/_episodes/12-scheduler.md

 You can also request interactive jobs on OnDemand using the Interative Apps menu

+>## Upcoming Changes to the Batch System
+>
+>We are changing our scheduler and resource manager from Torque and Moab to Slurm.
+By the end of 2020, all our systems will use Slurm.
+The concepts described
+>here will still apply, but the commands will change.
+See [Slurm Quick State Guide](https://slurm.schedmd.com/quickstart.html) for more information.
+{: .callout}

 > ## Submit a job from a template in the Job Composer
 >